Use process recycling by default

 This issue is to update the conf file defaults from 0 to 2 which will enable this feature by default.

-#3 Updated by mhrivnak about 3 years ago
+Updated by mhrivnak over 5 years ago

 Can you comment on why the value of 2 was chosen?
 Just based on gut reaction, that seems aggressive.
 In addition to normal overhead of destroying a process and creating a new one, in this case that also means tearing down and re-creating connections to the database and message broker.